PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-13 10:37:24
+Last updated: 2024-04-13 10:38:02
-Random Quote: I fear the only sorcerer strong enough to stop Dr. Strange is you, Dr. Strange. - Ancient One
+Random Quote: I will not be remembered as Set Arys the Unworthy.
+I will not soil my cloak.  -  Arys Oakheart